-A capital gain is any revenue that taxpayer realizes by selling or transferring in some other way against a compensation the absolute rights on real estate, Copyrights, rights related to copyrights and industrial property rights, shares in the assets of legal entities, stocks and other securities, including investment units, except investment units of voluntary investment funds.
+A capital gain is any revenue that taxpayer realizes by selling or transferring in some other way without compensation the absolute rights on real estate, copyrights, rights related to copyrights and industrial property rights, shares in the assets of legal entities, stocks and other securities, including investment units, except investment units of voluntary investment funds.

 A capital gain is the difference between the sale price of rights, shares and securities and their purchase price adjusted.
 When the difference is negative, a capital loss is involved.
-Any taxpayer, who prior to sale, has been keeping his/her rights, shares or securities more than 10 years shall not be deemed to have made a capital gain.
-The rate of tax on capital gains shall be 15%.
+Taxpayer of the tax on capital gains is any individual, including entrepreneur, who transferred the rights, shares orand securities referred to in above paragraph.
+The tax rate of tax on capital gains is 15%.